-Elevation data are essential to a broad range of applications, including forest resources management, wildlife and habitat management, national security, recreation, and many others.
-For the State of Washington, elevation data are critical for natural resources conservation, agriculture and precision farming, infrastructure and construction management, flood risk management, geologic resource assessment and hazards mitigation, and other business uses.
+Elevation data are essential to a broad range of applications important to New Hampshire, including flood mitigation, land development, agriculture, transportation planning and design, infrastructure asset inventory and management, and many others.
+For the State of New Hampshire, elevation data are critical for many business uses such as flood risk management, natural resources conservation, forest resources management, agriculture and precision farming, infrastructure and construction management, and geologic resource assessment and hazard mitigation.
 Today, high-density light detection and ranging (lidar) data are the primary sources for deriving elevation models and other datasets.
 Federal, State, Tribal, and local agencies work in partnership to (1) replace data that are older and of lower quality and (2) provide coverage where publicly accessible data do not exist.
 A joint goal of State and Federal partners is to acquire consistent, statewide coverage to support existing and emerging applications enabled by lidar data.

 The National Enhanced Elevation Assessment (NEEA; Dewberry, 2011) evaluated multiple elevation data acquisition options to determine the optimal data quality and data replacement cycle relative to cost to meet the identified requirements of the user community.
 The evaluation demonstrated that lidar acquisition at quality level 2 (table 1) for the conterminous United States and quality level 5 interferometric synthetic aperture radar (ifsar) data (table 1) for Alaska with a 6- to 10-year acquisition cycle provided the highest benefit/cost ratios.
 The 3D Elevation Program (3DEP) initiative (Snyder, 2012a,b) selected an 8-year acquisition cycle for the respective quality levels.
-3DEP, managed by the U.S. Geological Survey (USGS), the Office of Management and Budget Circular A-16 lead agency for terrestrial
+3DEP, managed by the U.S. Geological Survey (USGS), the Office of Management and Budget Circular A-16 lead agency for terrestrial elevation data, responds to the growing need for highquality topographic data and a wide range

-3DEP in Washington by the Numbers
+3DEP in New Hampshire by the Numbers

+SDEI III NEW Hampsinie by the Humber

-Expected annual benefits \$9.46 million
+Expected annual benefits \$1.68 million

-Estimated total cost \$22.55 million
+Estimated total cost \$3.09 million

-Payback 2.4 years
+Payback 1.8 years

-Quality level 1 buy-up \$14.35 million
+Quality level 1 buy-up estimate \$1.97 million

-estimate
+State-estimated acquisition cost (2014) \$2.0 million

 Figure 1.
-Map of Washington showing the extent of existing and planned publicly available lidar data.
-Information source: United States Interagency Elevation Inventory, June 2014, updated annually.
-Quality level 2 or better data meet 3DEP requierments.
+Map of New Hampshire showing the extent of existing and planned publicly available lidar data.
+Information source is the United States Interagency Elevation Inventory, October 2014 (http://coast.noaa.gov/inventory/?redirect=301ocm#), which is updated annually.
+Quality level 2 or better data meet 3DEP requirements.
 See table 1 for quality level information.

-elevation data, responds to the growing need for high-quality topographic data and a wide range of other 3D representations of the Nation's natural and constructed features.
+of other 3D representations of the Nation's natural and constructed features.

-3D Elevation Program Benefits for Washington
+3D Elevation Program Benefits for New Hampshire

-The top 10 Washington business uses for 3D elevation data, which are based on the estimated annual conservative benefits of the 3DEP initiative, are shown in table 2.
-The NEEA survey respondents in the State of Washington estimated that the national 3DEP initiative would result in at least \$9.4 million in new benefits annually to the State.
-The cost for such a program in Washington is approximately \$22.5 million, resulting in a payback period of 2.4 years and a benefit/cost ratio of 3.1 to 1 over an 8-year period.
-Because monetary estimates were not provided for all reported benefits, the total benefits of the 3DEP to Washington are likely much higher.
-On the basis of the NEEA survey results, all levels of government and many organizations in Washington could benefit from access to statewide high-resolution elevation data.
+The top 10 New Hampshire business uses for 3D elevation data, which are based on the estimated annual conservative benefits of the 3DEP initiative, are shown in table 2.
+The NEEA survey respondents in the State of New Hampshire estimated that the national 3DEP initiative would result in at least \$1.68 million in new benefits annually to the State.
+The cost for such a statewide program in New Hampshire is approximately \$3.1 million, resulting in a payback period of 1.8 years and a benefit/cost ratio of 4.3 to 1 over an 8-year period.
+In 2014, the State estimated a lidar acquisition cost of \$2.0 million (Rick Chormann, written commun., April 16, 2014) to complete the statewide coverage (see figure 1 to identify areas currently without lidar data).
+Because monetary estimates were not provided for all reported benefits, the total benefits of the 3DEP to New Hampshire are likely much higher.
+On the basis of the NEEA survey results, all levels of government and many organizations in New Hampshire